 In 2014, then-independent BrickLink created the BrickLink Studio software as a free virtual LEGO building tool.
 Studio was built on the industry-standard Unity gaming engine and is designed to integrate with the BrickLink Marketplace.
 Its .io file format is based on the fan community-developed LDraw standard with part connectivity data added to give digital bricks clutch power.
 Users can import LEGO models built in LDD, LDraw, and other popular tools.
 Studio includes useful features like model stability checking, built-in photo-realistic rendering, and an integrated instructions maker.

 “Studio was created because at BrickLink, there is a great belief in how digital LEGO building could unlock true potential of everyone’s creativity by lowering the entry barriers and motivating people to inspire each other,” says Casper Thingholm, Head of BrickLink.
 “Going forward, the Studio team will continue to focus on making digital building as intuitive as physical building, and encourage even more builders to share their creations to inspire and help each other.”

 Check the All New LEGO Products Information Here！All information for LEGO's official release, leaks, release schedule,[…]

-This article includes affiliate links and I earn from qualifying purchases.
+This article includes affiliate links and we earn from qualifying purchases.